-There are lots of outdoor seating restaurants, pastry shops and shops in the central walled town along with an opera house and a lovely park-like town center.
+There are lots of restaurants with outdoor seating around town.
+There are a few bakeries and many shops in the central walled town along with an opera house most around a lovely park-like town center.

 We drove a short way to Arles, the artistic and original Roman town.